-After I posted more articles on the topic, I started regularly receiving blogging-related questions.
-One question that continues to resurface is how the SmugMug image sharing platform fits into my WordPress powered blog and how it benefits my photography business.
+Today, I want to offer an in-depth outline on how the SmugMug photography platform fits into my WordPress powered website and how it benefits my photography business.

 As a travel photographer and blogger, I adapted and integrated only selective features of SmugMug that are important to my specific needs pertaining to travel and blogging.